Pro/dkim-exchange/README.md

 ﻿# Exchange DKIM Signer

+## Notice 2023-05-15

+You may have noticed there haven't been updates for a while.
+I've been incredibly busy and since the last update I've migrated away from on-prem Exchange to O365 so I no longer have a personal use for the application.

+If anybody would like to pick up the baton and continue development of the project, feel free to reach out to @Pro who is the original author and the owner of this repository as I'm unable to grant anybody access.

 ## About

 Exchange DKIM Signer adds support to Microsoft Exchange Server for applying a [DomainKeys Identified Mail](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) signature to outgoing messages.